Duration: About 20 minutes

 For the lower lip, draw a shape that looks like a trapezium.
 It marks the place where a shadow is cast from the lower lip to the chin.
 The bend on the upper line should be as close as possible to the two circles.

-Finally, draw triangular areas around both corners of the mouth, because there are always shadows in the corners of the mouth.
+Finally, draw triangular areas around both corners of the mouth.

 And that would be your basic setup already.
 If something looks strange, you should correct it now before you start shading.

-Natural lips have no sharp edge.
-The red fades softly into the skin color, so it is best to work carefully from the inside of the lip to the outside with the pencil.
+Natural lips don’t have a sharp edge, so it’s best to work from the inside of the lip to the outside with the pencil.
+This way you can create a soft and natural look.

-As a rule, the upper lip is always shadier and darker compared to the lower lip, but in order not to create strangely unnatural-looking inequalities here, the top of the upper lip can be shaded in approximately the same darkness.
-However, you have to be careful to not draw the shadow too deep!
+Typically, the upper lip is shadier and darker than the lower lip.
+To avoid creating an unnatural look, it’s best to shade the top of the upper lip in approximately the same darkness as the rest of the lips.
+But, be careful not to draw the shadow in too deep!
 The middle of the two circles should remain white.

 Since it is now difficult to see the edge between the two lips, take a softer pencil and redraw the lip line.
 Since there are always a few wrinkles on the lips, it is best to draw them with a harder pencil at this stage.

-Now the shadows in the corners of the mouth can be drawn softly.
+Now you can softly draw the shadows in the corners of the mouth.

 The u-shaped thing becomes a convincing philtrum with the help of soft shadows.
 However, the soft shadows should not reach all the way to the lip contour, because this fine area stands off and catches a lot of light.

-Depending on the volume of the lower lip, a strong or less strong shadow can now be drawn directly on the surrounding area.
+Depending on the volume of the lower lip, you can now draw a strong or less strong shadow directly on the surrounding area.

-Once this is done, you can draw the lower lip.
-But here you should take care to leave the middle part of the two circles bright because these parts always stick out the farthest and light falls on them.
-Outside the circles, you should get darker to give the lips a three-dimensional look.
+Now you can draw the lower lip.
+Make sure to leave the middle part of the two circles bright because this area always sticks out the farthest and light falls on it.
+To create a three-dimensional look, darken the areas outside the circles.

 Isn’t it nice how helpful the circles are even so close to the finish line?

-Finally I would always recommend to draw very fine and light shadows in the whole lower area to make the mouth look more natural.
+I would recommend drawing very fine and light shadows throughout the lower area.
+This way you make the mouth look more natural.

 Similar Posts